hamzehkhazaei/EECS3221_Xv6_CPUSch_Project/README.md

 - Xv6 source code and documentation
 - Operating Systems: Three Easy Pieces (OSTEP) - Scheduling chapters
 - Advanced Programming in the UNIX Environment
-- Intel x86 architecture manuals
 - GDB debugging guide for kernel development

 ## Getting Started

-1. Clone the Xv6 repository and set up development environment
-2. Study the existing scheduler implementation in `proc.c`
+1. Study the existing scheduler implementation in `proc.c`
-3. Design your scheduler algorithm and data structures
+2. Design your scheduler algorithm and data structures
-4. Implement incrementally, testing each component thoroughly
+3. Implement incrementally, testing each component thoroughly
-5. Document your design decisions and trade-offs
+4. Document your design decisions and trade-offs

 ## Submission Guidelines

-Submit your project as a Git repository containing:
+Submit your project as a zip file containing:
 - Modified Xv6 source code with your scheduler implementation
 - Test programs demonstrating scheduler functionality
 - README with build and usage instructions